 Carefully assessing your needs and knowing what to look for and avoid is the key to finding a rental home.
 Your Real Estate Agent can provide detailed information on target areas before your home-finding trip, helping you maximize your time and efforts.
 One of the essential steps in finding your new home is knowing exactly how much rent you can afford.
 Your rent should be no more than 30 percent of your gross monthly income (although there are exceptions to this rule).

 Advance Deposits And Fees

 It is also important to remember that renters are typically required to pay a security deposit (usually one month's rent) in addition to the first month's rent before move-in.
 Additionally, some renters must pay their last month's rent in advance, which is often the case when renting a home from a private owner.
-A rental application fee, which can cost between $35 to $100 to process, is often required as well.
-For example, suppose there is a homeowners association you can expect to pay an application fee ranging from $50 to $200.
+A rental application fee, which can cost between $35 to $100, is also usually required.
+For example, suppose there is a homeowners association.
+You can expect to pay an application fee ranging from $50 to $200.
 Pet owners will also have to contend with additional security deposits or non-refundable pet fees in the neighborhood of $250 or more for each dog or cat.

 Inspecting The Property